-Subsequent to the end of the Reporting Period, the Board delegated to the Chief Executive Officer key day to day operational decisions and functions within clear materiality thresholds.
+During FY20, the Board delegated to the Chief Executive Officer key day to day operational decisions and functions within clear materiality thresholds.
 The Chief Executive Officer then sub-delegated a number of those decision and functions to members of the senior Executive team.
 In exercising this delegated authority, the Chief Executive Officer and other senior Executives are bound, like all employees of the Company, by the Code of Conduct which demands professionalism and integrity in conduct and decision-making.